We are a beloved community, committed to living out God's call to love, justice, and liberation.

 God bestows upon us The Holy Spirit, creating and renewing the Church, binding in covenant faithfulness people of all ages, tongues, races and creeds.

-God calls us into community to accept the cost and joy of discipleship, to be servants in the liberation of the oppressed, to proclaim the gospel to all the world and resist the powers of evil, to share in Christ’s baptism and eat at his table, to join Jesus the revolutionary in his passion and victory.
+God calls us into community to accept the cost and joy of discipleship, to be dedicated in the liberation of the oppressed, to proclaim the gospel to all the world and resist the powers of evil, to share in Christ’s baptism and eat at his table, to join Jesus the revolutionary in his passion and victory.

 God promises to all who trust Them forgiveness of sins and fullness of grace, courage in the struggle for justice and peace, Their presence in trial and rejoicing, and eternal life in God’s kingdom which has no end.